gulpjs/gulp/docs/getting-started.md

 ## Where do I go now?

 You have an empty gulpfile and everything is installed.
 How do you REALLY get started?
-Check out the [recipes and articles section](README.md#articles-and-recipes) for more information.
+Check out the [recipes](recipes) and the [list of articles](README.md#articles) for more information.

 ## .src, .watch, .dest, CLI args - How do I use these things?